Note on Euler characteristic of a toric vector bundle: Introduction

 Let $P \in \mathscr{P}_M$ be a full dimensional lattice polytope.
 The Ehrhart function $L_P$ of $P$ is defined by $L_P(t) = |tP \cap \Z^n|$, for positive integers $t > 0$.
 A well-known theorem of Ehrhart states that $L_P$ is the restriction of a polynomial to positive integers (see Section \ref{subsec-Ehrhart}).
 The Ehrhart function has an interpretation in terms of algebro-geometry of toric varieties: Let $\Sigma$ be the normal fan of $P$, the polytope $P$ determines a (torus equivariant) ample line bundle $\mathscr{L}_P$ on the toric variety $X_\Sigma$ such that, for any integer $t>0$, the dimension of space of global sections $H^0(X_\Sigma, \mathscr{L}_P^{\otimes t})$ is equal to $L_P(t)$.

 In \cite{Khovanskii-Pukhlikov-1}, Khovanskii-Pukhlikov extend the Ehrhart theory of lattice convex polytopes to lattice convex chains.
 A \emph{convex chain} is a function $\alpha:M_{\R}\to \Z$ of the form $\alpha=\sum_i n_i\mathbbm{1}_{P_i}$, where $n_i\in\Z$ and $P_i\in\mathscr{P}_{M_\R}$ are convex polytopes.
 Here $\mathbbm{1}_P$ denotes the indicator function of a polytope $P$.
 If all the $P_i$ are lattice polytopes, then we call $\alpha$ a \emph{lattice convex chain}.
 One of the main results in \cite{Khovanskii-Pukhlikov-1} is that the function $\alpha \mapsto \Sigma_{u \in M} \alpha(u)$ behaves in a polynomial fashion for lattice convex chains.
 This far extends the polynomiality result for the Ehrhart function of a lattice polytope.
+The algebra of convex chains is closely related to McMullen's polytope algebra (see \cite{McMullen, Brion}).

 For a toric vector bundle $\E$ on a $T$-toric variety $X_\Sigma$ and a character $u \in M$, we define the equivariant Euler characteristic of $\E$ at $u$, denoted by $\chi(\E)_u = \chi(X_\Sigma, \E)_u$, to be the Euler characteristic of the sheaf of $u$-weight sections of $\E$.
 Clearly, $\chi(\E) = \sum_{u \in M} \chi(\E)_u$.